Game Management Unit 44B

 In 44B north most access is from the Plomosa Road between Bouse and Quartzsite or off Hwy 60 near Brenda.
 The old La Posa Road off Hwy 72 at mp 18 will provide access to the most northern part of this unit.

-Interstate 10 bisects gmu 44B and offers access to most of the southern half of the unit.
-Access points include, Exit #26 Gold Nugget Road, Ramsey Mine Road (from hwy 60 just west of Brenda), and New Water Mountain Road (I-10 mp 40 at the corrals).
-Access points on the west side from Hwy 95 are through the BLM’s Long Term Visitor Areas and on the East side off Vicksburg-Kofa Road.
+Interstate 10 bisects GMU 44B and offers access to most of the southern half of the unit.
+Access points include, Exit #26 Gold Nugget Road (exit #26), Ramsey Mine Road (from hwy 60 just west of Brenda), and New Water Mountain Road (I-10 mp 40 at the corrals).
+Access points on the west side from Hwy 95 are through the BLM’s Long Term Visitor Areas and on the east side off Vicksburg-Kofa Road.

 Overview: White-Wing Dove, Mourning Dove, and Eurasian Collared Dove can be found in this unit.
 White-wing typically concentrate near agricultural areas that have crops such as melon and wheat.
 Mourning Dove are usually more widely dispersed across the unit.
 Eurasian Dove are found in close association with Human activity.